mattlee1/color-sort-tabs/README.md

 # color-sort-tabs README

 This vscode extension is still in development and has limited features at the moment.
-There are a number of known issues at the moment.
+There are a number of known issues.

 To use the extension you must first install the "vscode-custom-css" plugin that it is dependent on.
 The instructions on how to do this as well as the download link can be found here: